A free boundary isometric embedding problem in the unit ball: The Lopatinski-Shapiro condition

-where $\gamma^2=\frac{A_{11}}{A_{22}}$.
-The eigenvalues of this matrix are given by $z_{\pm}:=\pm i\gamma$ and in our chosen coordinate chart, the boundary operator $R_1$ is given by the co-vector $ $.
-According to \cite[16.1]{wloka1995boundary} the Lopatinski condition is satisfied if the matrix
+where $\psi^2=\frac{A_{11}}{A_{22}}$.
+The eigenvalues of this matrix are given by $\pm i\psi$.
+In the chosen coordinate chart, the boundary operator $R_1$ is given by According to \cite[16.1]{wloka1995boundary}, the Lopatinski condition is satisfied if the matrix

-has rank $1$ for any closed path $o$ in the upper half plane containing the positive eigenvalue of $\mathcal{M}$.
+has rank $1$ for every closed path $\gamma$ in the upper half plane containing $i\psi$.
 We compute